Graduate and Postdoc Trainees

 Ali Ossip-Klein

 Ali Ossip-KleinAlison’s research investigated the physiological and environmental factors that shape the evolution of sexual dimorphism in color across Sceloporus lizard species.
 She was particularly interested in the role of color as an aggressive signal as well as the evolutionary causes and consequences of signal loss.
 Alison explored these questions using behavioral studies in the field and phylogenetic comparative methods in the lab.
-She completed her PhD in 2015 and is now an Assistant Professor at the University of North Georgia.
+She completed her PhD in 2015 and is now an Assistant Professor of Environmental Science in the Department of Chemistry and Physical Sciences at Marian University.

 Mark Peterson